The Crypto Bone

 The Crypto Bone has changed substantially during the year 2015 and 2016, as I tried to reduce the complexity of the system to a bare minimum.
 Eventually I got rid of the GnuPG binary that was formerly used to create OpenPGP messages.

-This last improvement is most notable, because the cryptographic core functions will now be located in one single library, cryptlib-3.4.5, a masterpiece written and maintained by Peter Gutmann.
+This last improvement is most notable, because the cryptographic core functions will now be located in one single library, cryptlib-3.4.8, a masterpiece written and maintained by Peter Gutmann.
 All peer-review, that went into scrutinizing cryptlib will now benefit the Crypto Bone project.
-Because of the fact that the Crypto Bone uses only a tiny fraction of Cryptlib's functionality, the symmetric AES encryption and the high-level interface, it was possible to reduce the effective source code considerably, and to create a shared library of substantially reduced size (libclr-3.4.5).
+Because of the fact that the Crypto Bone uses only a tiny fraction of Cryptlib's functionality, the symmetric AES encryption and the high-level interface, it was possible to reduce the effective source code considerably.

 Code Review